Licensed Contractors • Toronto & GTA

 Bylaws, Permits & Inspections

-Catch basins are designed exclusively for melted snow and storm water.
-They connect to storm sewer pipes that discharge directly to the lake, as distinct from sanitary sewer pipes that route to treatment plants first.
+Property owners considering catch basin installation should work with licensed plumbers certified by the City of Toronto to ensure compliance with municipal bylaws.
+Professional contractors can investigate the source of flooding and recommend solutions that meet regulatory requirements.
+Catch basins are designed exclusively for melted snow and storm water — they connect to storm sewer pipes that discharge directly to the lake, separate from sanitary sewer pipes that route to treatment plants first.
 This separation is critical to the city's water management infrastructure.

 Alternative Drainage Solutions